The Representation Gap

 - Michael Bankole, PHD candidate in the Department of Political Economy, King's College London

 In representative democracies, parliament (or the legislative) determines whose ‘voices’ in democracy filter through to governance and decision-making – and whose do not.

 On one hand, the social and economic background of parliamentarians has an important impact on the policy choices they make in office.
 One the other hand, it has repercussions for public trust in democratic politics and voting behaviour.

-As recent political scandals in the UK push issues relating to political representation up the agenda, we will consider:
+As recent political scandals in the UK push issues relating to political representation up the agenda, we considered: